In the Garden

 The Two Fingered Gardener, Nikki Preston, reviewed our gripping aids and said this about them:

 „It was as if I had two hands; for the first time ever I could have a garden tool in my left hand, which is just a short arm with no hand at all.“

-Active Hands stock some right-angled garden equipment that can be used with our General Purpose or Limb Difference aids: a trowel, a cultivator and arm cuff that can be used with both tools for extra support.
+Active Hands stock some right-angled garden equipment that can be used with our General Purpose or Limb Difference aids: a trowel and a cultivator.
 By keeping your hand and wrist at a natural angle they eliminate the strains and blisters that can be caused by conventional style garden tools.